sara-sabr/ITStrategy/_pages/en/strategy-communications.md

 The type of stakeholder to target will depend on the type of strategy to endorse and execute.

-The above communication work will require to keep a consistent message to stakeholders in order to avoid confusion and maintain credibility of the team's approach.
+The above communication work will require to make relevant and transparent messages to the wide group of stakeholders in order to increase accountability, build and maintain credibility in the department.

 <!-- markdownlint-disable MD033 -->